shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 Ersatzica calmed down Fisher, and together they followed the sound of the howl.
 Peeking through a bush on the river bank, they spotted three wolves on the other side of the river.
 “Shhhh.”

 Ersatzica latched up both boots.
 The world came pouring into her ears.
-Thewind whistled, the trees groaned, and the river roared.
+The wind whistled, the trees groaned, and the river roared.
 But just beyond, she could hear voices.

 “Ersatzica!
 ErSAAAATZica!”